Leopard Gecko Morphs & Genetics

 Blood tangerines are JMG’s line of tangerines that were started in 2002, and Atomic line tangerines were started by Texas Lizard Connection and later popularized by Matt Baronak (Fig. 17.
 Oberon).
 Oberon came from a Blood Joker x Atomic Clown cross, combining several high end tangerine lines into one.

-Tangelos are another one of my favorites, and are a combination morph between tangerine and Tremper albino that was developed and refined by Ron Tremper (Fig. 19.
+Tangelos are another one of my favorites, and are a line of tangerine Tremper albino that was developed and refined by Ron Tremper (Fig. 19.
 Luca ).

 Lavender (aka lavender bold, lavender stripe)

 JMG was one of the first to set out to create lavenders back in 2003.
 The best lavenders retain their color throughout their lives.
-Our Dante (Fig. 20.) is an exceptional lavender stripe and one of the foundational males of our lavender project.
+Our Dante (Fig. 20.) is an exceptional lavender stripe that originated from Geckos Etc. stock, and is one of the foundational males of our lavender projects.
 He has strong lavender sides and bold spots.
+Rowdy is a new 100% JMG line lavender with no known hets that we are adding to our group very soon, as Dante may be retiring soon.

 Other lavender lines we work with include the Gecko Gallery line (Fig. 21.
 Skadi) and Dragoon dark and ghost lavenders (Fig. 22.
 Ophelia and Fig. 23.
 Allistar).